Murat Ertel: 2000–2010

 Discussions within the band escalated when members of the group opposed and did not allow the 24-hour concert the band gave in Maçka to be released as a multi-record vinyl set by Thurston Moore and Byron Colley.
 Murat Ertel canceled his confirmed ZeN American tour at the last minute due to Mengü Ertel's illness.
 He was shaken by his father's death in 2000 and decided to disband the ZeN group.
 They gave their last concert as ZeN at AKM in Taksim in 2000, together with a guest appearance with Semiha Berksoy.
 After making music for a few commercials and documentaries, he composed music together with BaBa ZuLa for the comedy series called Biz Siz Aşık Olduk, directed by Yavuz Turgul and written by Nilgün Öneş.
-He brought the instrument called Theremin to Türkiye for the first time and played and recorded it for the first time in Türkiye.
+He brought the theremin to Turkey for the first time and played and recorded it for the first time in Turkey.
 The song Dep, written about the earthquake and featuring the theremin was included in a compilation album called Floralia vol 4 and was released in Italy.
 He recorded and produced a song for the Replikas group, which was included in the same album.
 Between 2002 and 2006, he founded a band called K34 with Levent Akman, recorded together with Jaki Liebezeit, the drummer of the Can band, in Istanbul and Cologne, released an album called Mutlu Kanguru in Germany, and gave concerts in Istanbul and Cologne.
 BaBa ZuLa released the album Ruhani Oyun Havaları with Mad Professor in 2003.
 Apart from the old guests in the album, Okan Yılmaz from the band Fairuz Derinbulut and Kerem Demir Atay, now known as Elektro Hafız, also included İzzet Kızıl on percussion, Hüsnü Şenlendirici on clarinet and Oya Erkaya on bass.
 Deniz Kazma posed with Murat Ertel's instrument named Ruhani on the cover of the album and started dancing with BaBa ZuLa.
 He founded the Anabala group with Ceren Oykut.
 The first performances were held in the Anabala passage.
 They gave concerts in Europe and Cairo.
 He was a guest at concerts with the band Sıfır namely Zafer Aracagök, and made recordings together.
 They also played with Yasemin Mori at a concert.
 He produced Fairuz Derinbulut's first album, Kundante, together with Levent Akman.
 He played and recorded with Lydia Lunch, whom he had been a fan of since high school.
 The recordings were not released.
 They met Japanese dancer Nourah in Istanbul and she started dancing with BaBa ZuLa.
 In 2005, he appeared in the movie Crossing the Bridge-the Sound of Istanbul, directed by Fatih Akın, with the BaBa ZuLa group and Alexander Hacke.
 Two songs of the group, Tavus Havası and Cecom, were used in the film.
 In the same year, they played in Japan for the first time.
 He left the Plaj studio in 2005.
 They mixed the recordings at this studio and Mad Professor's Ariwa Studio in London, and the album Duble Oryantal at their newly opened industrial Saniki Studio. Özkan Uğur, Sly & Robbie, Mehmet Güreli and Einstürzende Neubauten band's bassist Alexander Hacke also appeared as guests in the album.
 The album was the last album featuring Emre Onel, one of the three founding members.
 In 2006, he composed the music for director Yüksel Aksu's movie Dondurmam Gaymak together with BaBa ZuLa.
 The album was released in CD format.
 With the participation of Coşar Kamçı on darbuka and percussion they returned to their original trio format.
 He designed his first divan electric instrument with the money he won from the lottery and named it Piyango (Lottery).
 He formed a band called Ü Band with German musicians in Bremen and gave concerts in Germany.